uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 One young participant said that during the retreat, “we learn[ed] more about each other and the past.
 It’s really important because it actually teaches us, the stories that we heard it touched us, and it inspired us to become better people.”[^123]

-In June of 2011, Molly Tilden and Marlisa Brown, two young women who attended this retreat, produced their own video documentary, Our Truth: The Youth Perspective on Residential Schools.
+In June of 2011, Molly Tilden and Marlisa Brown, two young women who attended this retreat, produced their own video documentary, _Our Truth: The Youth Perspective on Residential Schools_.
 The production featured interviews with their classmates in Yellowknife about what they knew about the residential schools.
-They presented the video at the Northern National Event in Inuvik, Northwest Territories.[^124] Virginie Ladisch, director of ictj’s Children and Youth Program, summarized what the two young women found and the subsequent impact of the project.
+They presented the video at the Northern National Event in Inuvik, Northwest Territories.[^124] Virginie Ladisch, director of ICTJ’s Children and Youth Program, summarized what the two young women found and the subsequent impact of the project.

-The answers are shocking: some students had no knowledge, or simply complete indifference; those are largely the non-Aboriginal youth interviewed.
+> The answers are shocking: some students had no knowledge, or simply complete indifference; those are largely the non-Aboriginal youth interviewed.
 Other students talk about the enduring impact they see in terms of high rates of alcoholism, suicide, and teenage pregnancies.

-So there’s a huge disconnect in terms of how the young people view the relevance of this legacy and what knowledge they have of it.
+> So there’s a huge disconnect in terms of how the young people view the relevance of this legacy and what knowledge they have of it.
 When that video was shared with people involved in designing the secondary school curriculum for the Northwest Territories and Nunavut, they could not believe that their youth had such reactions.

-So the curriculum on residential schools, which was previously barely addressed in the classroom, was revised to be a mandatory 25 hours of instruction, of which Ms.
-Brown and Ms.
-Tilden’s video is a critical component.[^125]
+> So the curriculum on residential schools, which was previously barely addressed in the classroom, was revised to be a mandatory 25 hours of instruction, of which Ms. Brown and Ms. Tilden’s video is a critical component.[^125]

-In October of 2011, the TRC–ictj initiative prepared and supported a group of Mi’kmaq youth reporters at the Halifax National Event.
+In October of 2011, the TRC–ICTJ initiative prepared and supported a group of Mi’kmaq youth reporters at the Halifax National Event.
 They interviewed Survivors and documented the TRC event.
-At a follow-up retreat in the community, the young reporters discussed their experiences and produced a documentary called Our Legacy, Our Hope.[^126]
+At a follow-up retreat in the community, the young reporters discussed their experiences and produced a documentary called _Our Legacy, Our Hope_.[^126]
-In 2012, the documentary was presented at the Youth Dialogue during the TRC’s National Event in Saskatchewan.[^127]
+In 2012, the documentary was presented at the Youth Dialogue during the TRC’s National Event<!--x-->
+in Saskatchewan.[^127]
 Some of the youth also presented this documentary to international policymakers at the United Nations Permanent Forum on Indigenous Issues in 2012.[^128]